UofT-DSI/applying_statistical_concepts/05_instructors/README.md

 | 9      | TBD    | Resampling Methods (Bootstrap)                        | [Slides](./01_slides/9-the-bootstrap.pdf)                             | 5 | 10 |

 ## How do you assign assignments?
 Assignments are given and assigned at the start of each week at the end of the first lecture.
-The Technical Facilitator will announce to the learners what the assignment is about, and how everything they will learn within the week will equip them to work on the assignment.
+The Technical Facilitator will announce to the participants what the assignment is about, and how everything they will learn within the week will equip them to work on the assignment.

 ## How an assignment is expected to be completed and delivered?
-Learners are expected to complete the assignment before the first lecture of the following week.
+Participants are expected to complete the assignment before the first lecture of the following week.
 They will deliver the assignment by opening up a pull request on their copied repo.
 The learner will also add a Learning Suport Staff as a reviewer indicating they delivered a completed assignment, and it is ready to be graded as a `pass` or `fail`.

 ## What is the criteria for `pass` or `fail`?
 The criteria for a `pass` or `fail` is if all parts of the program are working, and nothing in the code is broken.
 For some assignments, a rubric will be given outlining the criteria needed to pass.